BlackButterfli/group6_project/README.md

 This toolkit was developed as part of a university project aimed at finding pathogen islands in new *Yersinia* bacteria strains. *Yersinia* is a genus of bacteria known for causing diseases such as plague (caused by *Yersinia pestis*) and gastroenteritis (caused by *Yersinia enterocolitica*).
 The assignment involved preprocessing genomic data, performing sequence alignment, and visualizing the results to determine if pathogen islands are present in the given strains.
 The goals are:
-1. Determine if the four pathogenic genes are present in the new strain.
+1. Determine if four pathogenic genes are present in the new strain.
 2. Assess gene conservation compared to other *Yersinia* strains.
 3. To be able to retrieve the specific protein sequence from the results (or any other in the future).
 4. Understand and analyze different outputs.